Fluoride Removal Pre-Filter

 The filter contains specially processed Crystalline Activated Alumina to reduce fluoride in the source water.
 The cartridges are designed to perform at slow controlled flow rates to ensure maximum performance by the media.

-Cartridges contain a synthetic aluminium oxide that is specially processed to have a minimum of fines and other foreign matter.
+Cartridges contain synthetic aluminium oxide that is specially processed to have a minimum of fines and other foreign matter.
 The material removes fluoride through a chemical reaction with the media, thus the removal is not dependent on ion exchange.

 The material has a uniform particle size similar to ion exchange resins.
 It has minimal shrinkage or swelling and low-pressure loss.
 It is physically stable and can be used over a wide pH range.

 Fluoride is removed by a chemical reaction with the media.
 The process is flow and pH-sensitive.
 The best results are obtained when the flow is limited to 1gpm/cu.ft and the pH is held at 5.5.
-Higher flows and higher or lower pH causes a loss of capacity.
+Higher flows and higher or lower pH cause a loss of capacity.

-It is estimated that at 1ppm fluoride in the water the filter will cope with approx 1800L before needing change.
+It is estimated that at 1ppm fluoride in the water, the filter will cope with approx 1800L before needing change.